Atlanta Metropolitan State College

 - Atlanta Metropolitan College, a two-year non-residential unit of the University System of Georgia, is committed to high standards of excellence while providing affordable, accessible, and relevant educational programs to a diverse student population.
 The College aims to provide excellence in teaching and ongoing academic support so that all of its students, faculty, and staff can enjoy opportunities for growth and success.

-- The teacher population of 98 teachers has declined by 20% over five years.
+- The teacher population of 98 teachers has stayed relatively flat over five years.

 |Atlanta Metropolitan State College||(GA) Community College Avg.|